Capricorn shareholders to vote on NewMed merger on Feb. 1

-LONDON, Jan 13 (Reuters) - Capricorn Energy CNE.L said on Friday the shareholder vote on its planned merger with Israel's NewMed would take place on Feb.
-1, the same day as a vote triggered by an activist shareholder wanting to oust Capricorn's leadership.
+LONDON, Jan 13 (Reuters) - Capricorn Energy CNE.L said on Friday the shareholder vote on its planned merger with Israel's NewMed Energy LP NWMDp.TA would take place on Feb.
+1, the same day as a vote triggered by activist shareholder Palliser wanting to oust Capricorn's leadership.

-Capricorn added in a letter from its board that the transitional chairperson of the new entity would be Peter Kallos rather than Simon Thomson, the Capricorn Chief Executive and target of the activist shareholder, who was initially earmarked.
+The British oil and gas producer added in a letter from its board that the transitional chairperson of the new entity would be Peter Kallos rather than Simon Thomson, the Capricorn chief executive and target of the activist shareholder, who was initially earmarked.

+The new entity's board will include Yossi Abu, Newmed CEO, in that role at the new company and James Smith, Capricorn's finance chief, as chief financial officer.

+It will also comprise as non-executive directors Alison Wood, Keith Lough, Rui de Sousa, Amit Lang, Gabriel Last and Leora Pratt Levin, Capricorn said.

 ((Shadia.Nasralla@thomsonreuters.com; Reuters Messaging: Reuters Messaging: shadia.nasralla.reuters.com@reuters.net))